Sustainability brand: Sustainability brand development

-To create a sustainability brand it is furthermore important to adopt the right channels for marketing according to Lauterborns five Cs.
-Advertising in this case can help to create awareness of the brand and thus form the new brand experience.
+To create a sustainability brand, channels for marketing are selected according to Lauterborn's five Cs.
+Advertising can create awareness of the brand and form the brand experience.

-Furthermore, it is obligatory for Sustainability brands to obtain one ore more ecolabels, leading to a higher influence on consumer behaviour and the perception of the brand.
+It is obligatory for Sustainability brands to obtain one or more ecolabels, leading to a higher influence on consumer behaviour and the perception of the brand.

 Sustainable brands vs. false advertising

 With promises of sustainable and ethical practices in the fashion industry on a rise, businesses attempt to market according to these requests.
 An issue that is accompanied by this is that of companies greenwashing their values to bring in more consumers who believe they are supporting a good cause.
 Companies like H&M and Zara have been called out by the Norwegian Consumer Council for failing to provide genuine information on why their brands are eco-friendly, thus leading to false marketing claims.
 Due to differing perspectives and interpretations of what it means to be sustainable, it can be troublesome to regulate honest sustainable practices.